 There are a couple of ways in which a Candida overgrowth can lead to an increase in weight.

-According to The Candida Diet, typical triggers for Candida overgrowth include a diet that is consistently high in carbohydrates, a lengthy period of time under stress, or a recent course of antibiotics.
+Typical triggers for Candida overgrowth include a diet that is consistently high in carbohydrates, a lengthy period of time under stress, or a recent course of antibiotics.
 If any of these warning signs apply to you, it might be responsible for your weight gain.